ciglenecki/ciglenecki/README.md

 - 💬 Ask me about my projects and dotfiles
 - 📫 How to reach me: $FIRSTNAME dot $LASTNAME at gmail com
 - 👨‍⚖️ I care about leadership, communication, personal development, health, empathy and privacy
+- ⚡ Fun fact: I'm the opposite of my profile picture
 <!-- - ⚡ Fun fact: -->